Japan: Another World

 Day 09 Mt Fuji views & Tokyo calling

 You’re finally off to the capital today, but there’s plenty to see along the way.
 You’ll spend much of the day at the mountain town of Hakone, exploring by train, cablecar, ropeway, boat and bus.
-Famed for its onsen and stunning views of Mount Fuji, you’ll soak up the tranquility of this national park with its cobalt-blue crater Ashinoko Lake, before moving on to the metropolis of Tokyo.
+Famed for its onsen and stunning views of Mount Fuji, you’ll soak up the tranquillity of this national park with its cobalt-blue crater lake, Ashinoko, before moving on to the metropolis of Tokyo.
 Having checked into your hotel, you’re free to explore the city.
 We recommend making your way to neon-lit Shibuya for your first taste of Tokyo madness.
 Take some time to explore at your own pace, perhaps finding dinner at a local izakaya restaurant, joining young locals and office workers as they feast on simple yet delicious fare.

 Day 10 Sumo wrestling & lunch

-You’re in for a special ‘only in Japan’ experience today, as you enter the world of the country’s sacred national sport: sumo wrestling.
+You’re in for a special ‘only in Japan’ experience today, as you enter into the world of the country’s sacred national sport: sumo wrestling.
 The rules are simple – the wrestler who gets the other outside the ring, wins – but the ancient rituals and intense discipline of the fighters, make this a spectacle like no other.
 Your group will meet with a retired wrestler who will explain the history, etiquette and rigorous training regime required to compete as a professional athlete, before demonstrating some moves and joining you for a traditional (and very high calorie) chanko nabe lunch.
 For the rest of the day, the time is yours to have an adventure of your own.
 From fish markets and anime exhibits to Samurai museums and Japanese gardens, there are endless sights to uncover.

 Day 11 Cycling, sake & sushi

 On your final day, you’ll be heading off on two wheels to explore the backstreets of one of Tokyo’s trendiest districts: Fukagawa.
-Together with your expert guide, you’ll cycle through the unassuming residential streets to discover laidback coffee shops and art galleries, small wineries and sake breweries.
+Together with your expert guide, you’ll cycle through the unassuming residential streets to discover laid-back coffee shops and art galleries, small wineries and sake breweries.
 From there, you’ll be off for your private sushi-making class.
 No trip would be complete without mastering the basic techniques of Japan’s most famous food.
 With the ingredients laid out before you, you’ll watch your sushi chef prepare, roll and season sushi before having a go yourself.
 This evening, you and your fellow Flashpackers will enjoy a farewell drink at a downtown bar.
 Gazing out across the lights of the city, you’ll toast to new friendships and an incredible 12-day trip.

 Day 12 Sayonara, Japan